George Eliot Academy

-George Eliot Academy (formerly The George Eliot School) is a mixed secondary school located in Nuneaton in the English county of Warwickshire.
+George Eliot Academy (formerly The George Eliot School) is a coeducational secondary school located in Nuneaton in the English county of Warwickshire.
+The current Principal is Homeira Zakary and the Deputy Principal is Dee Stanton.

+History

 The school was established in September 1961, and became a foundation school in September 2009 in partnership with North Warwickshire and Hinckley College.
-In September 2011 the school converted to academy status and is now part of the Midland Academies Trust.
+In September 2011 the school converted to academy status and was originally part of the Midland Academies Trust.
+MAT were taken over by United Learning in 2023.

 The school is named after George Eliot, the pen name of Mary Ann Evans (1819 – 1880).
 Evans was novelist, journalist and translator who was born in Nuneaton, and is considered to be one of the leading writers of the Victorian era.